sharekey/crypto/README.md

 **node.js**

-You should likely not use this module for *node.js* as there are many faster [alternatives](https://www.npmjs.com/package/scrypt), but if you so wish to:
+You should likely not use this module for *node.js* as there are many faster [alternatives](https://www.npmjs.com/package/scrypt), but if you so wish to do so:

 ```
 npm install scrypt-js